NMAT vs MAH-CETAnisha Mukhija

 Time /Speed / Work/ Distance:

 Questions are simple and generally in relative speeds, races, number of days, and time is taken to complete the work.
 You need to be very fast with such questions.

 You must know some concepts that the clock always has 360 degrees.
 So 1 minute makes 360/60 i.e 6 degrees.

-About Calendars, you must know the leap year calculations and general rule about days recognition like “divisibility by 7”.
+About Calendars, you must know the leap year calculations and general rules about days recognition like “divisibility by 7”.

-Eg: Yesterday was 4 Jan 2012 which was Tuesday so what day will be on 26 Jan 2012 so the difference between 26 and 4 is 22 so divide it by 7 so the remainder is 1 so add 1 in 4 so its Wednesday.
+Eg: Yesterday was 4 Jan 2012 which was Tuesday so what day will be on 26 Jan 2012 the difference between 26 and 4 is 22 so divide it by 7 so the remainder is 1 so add 1 in 4 so it’s Wednesday.

-Formulas like: n(AuB) and n(AuBuc) is sufficient to solve the problems.
+Formulas like: n(AuB) and n(AuBuc) are sufficient to solve the problems.